parradam/personal-inventory/README.md

 The backend uses Django, DRF, and Pytest.
 The frontend is developed with Vite, React, Tanstack Router, Axios, React Hook Form, and Tailwind CSS.

-Separate repositories have been created for the backend and the frontend.

 ## Features

 ### Registration with validation